Google Gemini Explained: Overview of Gemini AI Models

 Despite all the progress made, these models remain prone to errors, and users should treat the outputs critically.

-The first generations of Google Bard and the early Gemini models laid the foundation for Google's multimodal AI, but have now largely been replaced by newer versions.
-With the release of Gemini 2.5 and subsequent updates, numerous features have been significantly enhanced and the range of possible applications has been greatly expanded.
-Old model series are therefore more interesting from a historical perspective, but now play only a minor role in current use and professional applications.
+The First Generations of Google Bard and the Early Gemini Models laid the Foundation for Google's multimodal AI, but have now been largely replaced by newer versions.
+With the release of Gemini 2.5 and subsequent updates, numerous features have been significantly enhanced and the range of possible applications has been considerably expanded.
+Old Model Series are therefore more interesting from a historical perspective, but play only a minor role in current use and professional applications.

 Gemini 2.0